kkunal/carousel/README.md

 carousel
 ========

-How many hours did it take to complete? => 7 hrs
+How many hours did it take to complete? => 7 hrs <br>
-Which required and optional stories have you completed?
+Which required and optional stories have you completed?<br>

 **Static photo tiles on the initial screen**<br>
 Optional: Photo tiles move with scrolling<br>